oracle/coherence-spring-sockshop-sample/doc/complete-application-deployment.md

 1. Create the Load Balancer

     ```bash
-    $ kubectl apply -f k8s/optional/ingress-controller.yaml
+    kubectl apply -f k8s/optional/ingress-controller.yaml
+    ```

+    You can get the status of the Load Balancer using:

+    ```bash
-    $ kubectl get services --namespace ingress-nginx
+    kubectl get services --namespace ingress-nginx
+    ```

+    The command should return a result similar to the following:

+    ```bash
     NAME            TYPE           CLUSTER-IP       EXTERNAL-IP       PORT(S)                      AGE
     ingress-nginx   LoadBalancer   AAA.BBB.CCC.DDD   WWW.XXX.YYY.ZZZ  80:31475/TCP,443:30578/TCP   17s
     ```

     Once you have been assigned an external IP address, continue to the next step.

 2. Setup Domains